 Note: An attribute missing a closing quote can result in an open element because the rest of the document is interpreted as the attribute's content.

 ul": This is not very helpful, as the

 <ul>element is closed correctly.
 This error comes up because the

 <a>element is not closed, due to the missing closing quote mark.

-If you can't work out what every error message means, don't worry about it — a good idea is to try fixing a few errors at a time, then try revalidating your HTML to show what errors are left.
-Sometimes fixing an earlier error will also get rid of multiple other error messages — several errors can often be caused by a single problem, in a domino effect.
+If you can't work out what every error message means, don't worry about it — a good idea is to try fixing a few errors at a time.
+Then try revalidating your HTML to show what errors are left.
+Sometimes fixing an earlier error will also get rid of other error messages — several errors can often be caused by a single problem, in a domino effect.